-The Study Advice team will be running webinars throughout the spring term to support you with all aspects of your study.
+The Study Advice team run webinars throughout the year to support you with all aspects of your study.
 From revising for your exams to preparing for your dissertations, these friendly webinars are designed for you to get some tips from the experts and put your studies on track for success.

 After attending a webinar, you may also want to book a 1-2-1 session with a Study Adviser to discuss a particular assessment or issue in more depth.
 Appointments can be booked by completing this simple online form.